What are my career options after A Levels?

 Do I need a degree to get a job?

 Absolutely not.
 Don’t be fooled into thinking that university is the only way to forge a career – it’s not.
-Although it is a path that a lot of friends may take, this is certainly not the route for everyone and with the considerable expense of university it is worth looking at every option before making a decision and starting employment directly from school can be very beneficial in a lot of ways.
+Although it is a path that a lot of friends may take, this is certainly not the route for everyone and with the considerable expense of university (learn more – do tuition fees actually matter?) it is worth looking at every option before making a decision and starting employment directly from school can be very beneficial in a lot of ways.
 A Levels are a nationally recognised qualification which can be the entry requirements for a vast amount of jobs; it may just be that you start at a lower level than that of someone that has a degree.
 But remember starting work from school means you have at least a three-year head start!

 What are the benefits of starting a career from school?

 Firstly, the massive advantage of starting a career from A Levels is that you will be debt free!
 You will not have the thousands of pounds worth of debt that the average student racks up from rent, bills and tuition fees.
 On top of this you will be earning money, so while your friends are emptying their banks at university, you will be filling yours.
 Secondly, you will be gaining invaluable on the job experience to use in the rest of your life.
 In such a competitive job market, an experience is now essential on a CV (earn more – writing a student CV), in the three years that friends will be studying at university, you will have built up an extensive experience to better and progress your career.
 You can also often gain nationally recognised qualifications on the job, which can be just as valuable as an undergraduate degree and are more often than not, paid for by your employer.

 What if my parents think I should go to university?